Narcissus Luttrell: Writing career

+Scattered remnants of his collection

 While many pieces from Luttrell's collection were eventually acquired by the British Library, many were not.
 Material purchased by Professor James Osborn from two sales at Sotheby's (in 1936 and 1957) was later given to Beinecke Library at Yale University.
 Various portions of the collection are now housed in several libraries in Britain and the United States, notably the British Library, Beinecke Library, Newberry Library and Huntington Library.
 The whereabouts of other material remains unknown.